projectara/greybus-spec/source/bridged_phy.rst

 CDC protocol for serial modems from the USB-IF specification, and consists of the operations defined in this section.

-The operations that can be performed on a Greybus UART controller are:
+The operations that can be performed on a Greybus UART controller are
+conceptually:

 .. c:function:: int get_version(u8 *major, u8 *minor);